Skip to main content

 {}

-2. Verify the signature of the Id token.
-This step makes sure the token is signed by the Unity Authentication server, and to make sure the claims are not modified.
+2. Verify the signature of the tokenId to make sure that the token is signed by the Unity Authentication server and that the token's claims haven't been modified.

-3. Decode the base64url-encoded Id token.
+3. Decode the base64url-encoded tokenId.

-4. Verify the claims are valid.
+4. Verify that the claims are valid.

-Fetching the JWKS
+Fetch the JWKS

 https://player-auth.services.api.unity.com/.well-known/jwks.json

-The output is a standard JWKS.
-An example response is this:
+The response is a standard JWKS.

 {